marcovdploeg/Gravity-Simulation/README.md

 This repository contains scripts that allow you to run a physical simulation of a system with gravity.
 The same principles could however be used to simulate any forces you like.
+The simulation also includes (inelastic) collisions.
-The time integration is done using the Verlet algorithm.
+The time integration is done using the (velocity) Verlet algorithm.

+The theory behind the simulation can be found in the "Theory" directory.
-The Jupyter Notebook contains explanations and motivations for this implementation.
+Here, the Jupyter Notebook "Gravity\_simulation\_theory.ipynb" contains explanations and motivations for the basic version of this implementation.
+The Notebook "Collision\_simulation\_theory.ipynb" contains the explanations for the implementation of the collision physics.
+Finally the markdown file "Derivations.md" contains some theoretical physical derivations.

-On top of that there is a Python script that can run the simulation in one go for convenience.
+On top of this, there is a Python script that can run the simulation in one go for convenience.
 The same simulation has also been implemented in C++, for which three files are relevant: the source code script itself, the header file that defines parameters and initial conditions, and a Python script to plot the results.